metal-stack/metal-roles/partition/roles/dhcp/README.md

 Configures and starts dhcpd.

 This role can deploy on switches running Cumulus Linux or SONiC.
-It then requires the `switch_facts` module from `ansible-common` to be run beforehand.
+It depends on the `switch_facts` module from `ansible-common`, so make sure modules from `ansible-common` are included before executing this role.

 ## Variables